-D'Youville is proud to serve as a Yellow Ribbon college supporting the Post-9/11 GI Bill for veterans.
+D'Youville College is proud to serve our student veterans as a Yellow Ribbon institution by supporting the Post-9/11 GI Bill for veterans.

 The Yellow Ribbon Program allows institutions of higher learning such as D'Youville College to voluntarily enter into an agreement with the U.S. Department of Veterans Affairs (VA) to fund tuition expenses and fees that exceed the annual cap established by Congress.